TVY0R/space-tourism/README.md

 ### What I learned

 I learnt to work with the new tailwind styling which uses just the @import "tailwindcss";
-in your .css and not the formal @tailwind base (Nothing was working till i figured this was the problem as my styling were not rendering).
+in your .css and not the former @tailwind base (Nothing was working till i figured this was the problem as my styling were not rendering).

 ### Continued development